Close Banner

 Hollywood Scoops

 At the end of Sunset Boulevard, cool down with ice cream desserts and a selection of hand-scooped flavors.
-Enjoy a Brownie, ice Cream Sundae, Chocolate ice cream cone or cup.
+Enjoy a Mickey Brownie Sundae, an Ice Cream Sundae and ice cream in a cone or cup.
+Fat-free and sugar-free vanilla is also available.

 KRNR The Rock Station